 Make sure that the place where you will cast the spell is safe, quiet and you will not be disturbed.
 This spell requires you to move the final mass from your home, to make a hole in the earth, I find the best places are a beach or near a river, because the power of water, exerts a magickal boost.

-Know that if minors are involved, the power can triple and its protective magick will be strengthened.
+If minors are involved, the power can triple and its protective magick will be strengthened.

 Truth can express itself and come out in various ways.